starry-koi/chandra_merge_obs/README.md

 * We define our 'galaxy region' using the already-made galaxy region files located on the OBSID repro directories.
 For each galaxy region file, we retrieve the RA, Dec, and radius, then average them together to get the final coordinates and radius we'll use for our galaxy region.
 If we find that the individual regions' coordinates/radii differ above a user-specified limit (set by the `max_std` variable), we print this to the screen.
 * We run the CIAO function `wavdetect` on the merged data products to obtain a list of detected sources.
 We then focus in on only the sources that lie within the galaxy region.
 * We check the astrometry alignment between the different observations.
 Using the positions of the (merged) wavdetect sources as a starting point, we search for each source's centroid in each separate `new_evt2.fits` file and compare them.
 If the separations exceed a user-specified limit (set by the `max_sep` variable) we print the offsets of each source between each pair of OBSIDs, then quit the script, as merging observations with too large an astrometric offset can lead to incorrect results.
 See the relevant [CIAO thread](https://cxc.cfa.harvard.edu/ciao/threads/fluxes_multiobi/) for how to manually correct the astrometry of observations.
 * We next create our source regions using a similar method as in `xray_flux.py`.
 Unfortunately this method will not work if used directly on the merged images, so instead we create one source region per source using each OBSIDs' `new_evt2.fits` file (at the coordinates of the merged wavdetect source), then combine them to find the final source region radii.
-If the individual radii differ above a user-specified limit (again set my the `max_std` variable) we print this to the screen, along with all the individual radii for that specific source.
+If the individual radii differ above a user-specified limit (again set by the `max_std` variable) we print this to the screen, along with all the individual radii for that specific source.
 * Finally, we get fluxes using `srcflux` and print out the results to a text file specific to the filtering band and flux band (`filter_check` and `band_check` variables respectively, in the same manner as in `chandra_xray_analysis`).
 This text file is located in the code folder.